On This Page

 - Test plan, in English and French

-- Computerized Adaptive Test (CAT) educational video and presentations
+- Computerized Adaptive Test (CAT) educational video and presentations, in English and French

 - Frequently Asked Questions (FAQs), in English and French

-- One practice exam, in English and French
+- A practice exam, in English and French.

-How many times will applicants be able to write the REX-PN?
+How many times will I be able to write the REx-PN?

-No. The current practical nurse exam, the Canadian Practical Nurse Registration Exam (or CPNRE for short), is limited to three writes due to the type it is — a multiple-choice exam using classical test theory.
-It was developed using “classical test theory” in which the mark a writer has at the end of the exam can includes some measurement error.
+No. The current regulatory exam, the Canadian Practical Nurse Registration Exam (or CPNRE for short), is limited to three writes as it is a multiple-choice exam using “classical test theory.”
+With classical test theory, the mark at the end of the exam can include some measurement error.
 For example, a person could get an answer correct by guessing.
 If they fail the exam and retake it later, they may see the same questions again and could have memorized the answers.
 The exam would then be scoring their memorization skill rather than their ability.

 For a classical test theory exam, the more often a person writes the exam, the more likely they are to pass because of measurement error.
 This is why Council limits the number of writes on this type of exam to three times; it supports the final exam result as being a valid and reliable measure.